-An empty project window is displayed when you explicitly start up the Identify debugger from the Windows or Linux platform.
+An empty project window is displayed when you explicitly start up the Identify debugger.
 The window is replaced by the instrumentation window when the synthesis project (prj) file is read into the Identify debugger.

 The project window is restored at any time by clicking its tab at the bottom of the window.